spike1292/rxjs-typescript-training/readme.md

 // == OPERATORS ===========================================================
 ```

-We will start the resturcturing according to the following steps:
+We will start the restructuring according to the following steps:

 - Remove subscribe from the current observable and assign the observable to a variable `renderCountChangeFromTick$`
 - Create an Observable `renderCountChangeFromSetTo$` that uses `counterUI.btnSetTo$` to update the count state and call `counterUI.renderCounterValue` to update the count value on screen.
 You can use the `tap` operator to accomplish this.